qmk/qmk_firmware/docs/cli_configuration.md

 ## Reading Configuration Values

-You can read configuration values for a single key or for an entire section.
+You can read configuration values for the entire configuration, a single key, or for an entire section.
+You can also specify multiple keys to display more than one value.

+### Entire Configuration Example

+    qmk config

+### Whole Section Example

+    qmk config compile

-Single Key Example:
+### Single Key Example

     qmk config compile.keyboard

-Whole Section Example:
+### Multiple Keys Example

-    qmk config compile
+    qmk config user compile.keyboard compile.keymap

 ## Deleting Configuration Values